 Your friend may not have read the welfare book, so it is important that you make them aware of the support offered.
-If they are contemplating committing suicide imminently - i.e. they have a clear suicide plan and the means to carry it out, even if they say they won't - do not leave them alone at any point.
-Call 999 or escort them to the John Radcliffe Hospital (pg.7) and remove anything dangerous from their vicinity, such as pills, knives, razors, scissors and cords of any sort.
-You can also call the Porters' Lodge (pg.
-5) or Junior Deans (pg.
-5) who can help you with all of this.
+If they are contemplating committing suicide imminently i.e. they have a clear suicide plan and the means to carry it out, even if they say they won't - do not leave them alone at any point.
+Call 999 or escort them to the John Radcliffe Hospital and remove anything dangerous from their vicinity, such as pills, knives, razors, scissors and cords of any sort.
+You can also call the Porters' Lodge (Plodge) or the Junior Deans who can help you with all of this.
 If you are contemplating suicide, you can also seek help from these resources.
 If your friend starts to profess irrational beliefs (delusions) and/or hallucinate, they may have a condition called psychosis.
 If this happens, make sure they see a doctor soon as they could hurt themselves and early intervention is important.